-Beyond these three visible dimensions, scientists believe that there may many more.
-In fact, the theoretical framework of Superstring Theory posits that the universe exists in ten different dimensions.
-These different aspects are what govern the universe, the fundamental forces of nature, and all the elementary particles contained within.
+Beyond these three visible dimensions, scientists believe that there may be many more.
+In fact, the theoretical framework of Superstring Theory posits that the Universe exists in ten different dimensions.
+These different aspects govern the Universe, the fundamental forces of nature, and all the elementary particles contained within.

-For additional information, here’s an article on Universe Today about parallel universes, and another on a parallel universe scientists thought they found that doesn’t actually exist.
+For additional information, here’s an article on Universe Today about parallel Universes and another on a parallel Universe that scientists thought they’d found, but doesn’t actually exist.

 There are also some other great resources online.
 There is a great video that explains the ten dimensions in detail.
 You can also look at the PBS website for the TV show Elegant Universe.
 It has a great page on the ten dimensions.